wsargent/docker-cheat-sheet/README.md

 curl -sSL https://get.docker.com/ | sh
 ```

-If you're not willing to run a random shell script, please see the [installation](https://docs.docker.com/engine/installation/) instructions for your distribution.
+If you're not willing to run a random shell script, please see the [installation](https://docs.docker.com/engine/installation/linux/) instructions for your distribution.

 If you are a complete Docker newbie, you should follow the [series of tutorials](https://docs.docker.com/engine/getstarted/) now.

 ### Mac OS X

-Download and install [Docker Toolbox](https://www.docker.com/products/docker-toolbox).
-If that doesn't work, see the [installation instructions](https://docs.docker.com/engine/installation/mac/).
+Download and install [Docker Toolbox](https://docs.docker.com/toolbox/overview/).
+[Docker For Mac](https://docs.docker.com/docker-for-mac/) is nice, but it's not quite as finished as the VirtualBox install.
+[See the comparison](https://docs.docker.com/docker-for-mac/docker-toolbox/).

 > **NOTE** If you have an existing docker toolbox, you might think you can upgrade [Docker Machine](https://docs.docker.com/machine/install-machine/) binaries directly (either from URL or `docker-machine upgrade default`) and it will take care of itself.
 This is not going to help -- `docker-machine` will be `1.10.3` while `docker` is still `1.8.3` or whatever your previous version is.
 >